Skip to main content

 The platform engineering team would maintain integration and staging clusters for the purposes of developing and testing changes to the platform, but the applications running on them would be synthetic ones.

-The effect of this change would be to turn the production cluster into the platform, akin to the way in which users of Heroku deploy all of their development, staging, and production code into Heroku’s production system.
+The effect of this change would be to turn the production cluster into the platform.
+This is similar to the way that users of Heroku deploy all of their development, staging, and production code into Heroku's production system.

 Decision

-The decision we have landed on is a blend between options 2 and 3: we will have a Concourse deployment in each environment, as well as a central Concourse deployment in a "tools" account or similar.
+The decision we have landed on is a blend between options 2 and 3.
+We will have a Concourse deployment in each environment, with a central Concourse deployment in a "tools" account or similar.
 The central Concourse will not have permission to reach into other accounts.

-The Concourse deployment in each environment will, as in option 3, be responsible for deployments to the environment in which it lives.
+The Concourse deployment in each environment will, as in option 3, be responsible for deployments to the environment that it lives in.

 The central "tools" Concourse deployment however has a different purpose.